Diversity, Equity, Inclusion, Justice, and Accessibility

 We also recognize that societal barriers and challenges mean that we must initiate intentional measures if we hope to fully realize diversity, equity, inclusion, justice, and accessibility in all aspects of our programmatic portfolio.

-- proactively recruiting, retaining and preparing a diverse workforce that reflects diversity across all levels of our organizational structure;
+- Proactively recruit, retain, and prepare a diverse workforce that reflects diversity across all levels of our organizational structure.

-- engaging and serving communities and stakeholders that are representative of the broader populations where our programs operate;
+- Engage and serve communities and partners that are representative of all North Carolinians.

 We value DEIJA in many forms: